kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 Honestly - Using this word makes your speech sound like you lie frequently.
 If you remove this, you will sound more honest.

+And - You should write a new sentence that doesn't require that you begin the sentence with the word "and."

+Or - see "and."

+But - see "and."

+Then - see "and."

+So - see "and."

 ### Opening sentences with conjunctions

 And...